SatyaraoKambapu/RabobankCustomerStatementProcessor/README.md

 At the end of the processing, a report needs to be created which will display both the transaction reference and description of each of the failed records.

+Steps to Execute the Program:
+* Input: You need to enter the proper file path (Either xml or csv file path)
+* Output: You can see the report generation for failured records information.

+#Used Design Patterns:
+* Singleton design pattern - for report generation
+* Factory design pattern - for file type reader class creation.